-The argument specifications are explained in the section on the symmetrize statements (see 5.98).
+The argument specifications are explained in the section on the symmetrize statement (see 5.99).

 The action of this stament is to reverse-cycle-symmetrize the (specified) arguments of the functions that are mentioned.
 This means that the arguments are brought to 'natural order' in the notation of FORM by trying cyclic and reverse cyclic permutations of the arguments or groups of arguments.
 The 'natural order' may depend on the order of declaration of the variables.